MiniBooNE and MicroBooNE Combined Fit to a 3+1 Sterile Neutrino Scenario: Conclusion

 \section{Conclusion}

 This letter has explored a full 3+1 sterile-neutrino oscillation model within the context of results from the MiniBooNE and MicroBooNE experiments.
 In the MiniBooNE electron-like analysis, we consider $\nu_\mu\rightarrow\nu_e$ appearance alongside both $\nu_e$ and $\nu_\mu$ disappearance.
 In the MicroBooNE CCQE analysis, we consider $\nu_e$ appearance and $\nu_e$ disappearance.
+In the MicroBooNE inclusive analysis, we consider $\nu_e$ appearance and both $\nu_e$ and $\nu_\mu$ disappearance.
 In an analysis of the MiniBooNE-only data, we find a best-fit to the 3+1 model of $\Delta m^2 = \mbdm$, $|U_{e4}|^2=\mbue$, $|U_{\mu 4}|^2=\mbuu$, and $\sin^2(2\theta_{\mu e})=\mbsin$.
-A joint-fit to both analyses finds a best fit to the 3+1 model at oscillation parameters of $\Delta m^2 = \jdm$, $|U_{e4}|^2 = \jue$, $|U_{\mu 4}|^2 = \juu$, and $\sin^2(2\theta_{\mu e})=\jsin$.
-In the MiniBooNE only analysis, the 3+1 scenario is preferred over the no-oscillation case with a $\Delta \chi^2$/dof of $\mbchidof$, whereas in the combined analysis we obtain $\Delta \chi^2/\text{dof} = \jchidof$.
+A combined-fit to the MiniBooNE and MicroBooNE CCQE analyses finds a best fit to the 3+1 model at oscillation parameters of $\Delta m^2 = \jdm$, $|U_{e4}|^2 = \jue$, $|U_{\mu 4}|^2 = \juu$, and $\sin^2(2\theta_{\mu e})=\jsin$.
+A combined-fit to the MiniBooNE and MicroBooNE inclusive analyses finds a best fit to the 3+1 model at oscillation parameters of $\Delta m^2 = \jdmwc$, $|U_{e4}|^2 = \juewc$, $|U_{\mu 4}|^2 = \juuwc$, and $\sin^2(2\theta_{\mu e})=\jsinwc$.
+In the MiniBooNE only analysis, the 3+1 scenario is preferred over the no-oscillation case with a $\Delta \chi^2$/dof of $\mbchidof$, whereas in the combined analysis with MicroBooNE CCQE (inclusive) data we obtain $\Delta \chi^2/\text{dof} = \jchidof \; (\jchidofwc)$.
 Although the 3+1 model is not a perfect description of the low-energy MiniBooNE electron neutrino data, we find that a 3+1 sterile neutrino oscillation scenario is a better description of the MiniBooNE data than the no-oscillation scenario and is not in tension with MiniBooNE's muon neutrino data.
-We also find that the MicroBooNE electron-neutrino data do not rule out the allowed 3+1 interpretations for the MiniBooNE data, but do slightly reduce the significance of the result and make only a small modification to the allowed regions.
+We also find that the MicroBooNE electron-neutrino data do not rule out the allowed 3+1 interpretations for the MiniBooNE data, but do reduce the significance of the result and make only a small modification to the allowed regions.
+We look forward to the inclusion of additional data into this combined fit from the upcoming SBND and ICARUS experiments in order to shed more light onto the 3+1 sterile neutrino hypothesis~\cite{MicroBooNE:2015bmn}.